Focusing on Nature

 At this time of year, the first broods have just popped out of the nest.
 They were calling in many places and by the end of my survey I had mapped a minimum of 10 family groups!
 It was great to see so many.

-Within the same habitat dominated by Bracken and Heather were good numbers of Yellowhammers and Meadow Pipits.
+Within the same habitat which was dominated by Bracken and Heather were good numbers of Yellowhammers and Meadow Pipits.

 This had to be a Whinchat.
 It took a while to find it hidden on the higher slope but then another male started singing really close to me.
 I dropped onto the ground and stayed very still hoping to get a photo.
 I was in luck as one of the males flew in and perched on a Bracken snag close by.

-On my walk back on the lower slopes I found the same change in song diversity, as the Bilberry was lost and Bracken took over so too was the Whinchat and Whitethroat song.
+On my walk back on the lower slopes I found the same change in song diversity, as the Bilberry slowly vanished and the Bracken took over, I also lost the Whinchat and Whitethroat song.
 When these birds arrive from Africa, they need lush, woody, tight and low growing scrubby vegetation.
 Bracken and even tall Heather may not be good enough on their own.

-My observations and habitat ponderings on this day certainly seemed to chime with the reasons for Whinchat decline.
-Bilberry is very common in the North York Moors National Park but in many areas the shrubs are low, tight to the ground having been grazed or burnt.
-In chat city it’s all about structure!
+Bilberry is very common in the North York Moors National Park but in many areas the shrubs are low and tight to the ground having been over grazed or burnt.
+Changes in grazing intensity are likley to have contributed to declines in these and many other songbirds on the moors.
+In Whinchat city it’s all about woody structure!

 Richard Baines